-The long journey towards voting equality began in 1893 in New Zealand, which became the first country in the world to give women the vote on an equal footing.
+The long journey towards universal suffrage began in 1893 in New Zealand, the first country in the world to give women the vote on an equal footing.
 Though this distant colony still answered to Queen Victoria in Britain, it had enjoyed de facto independence since the 1860s, and on 19 September 1893 the bill to enfranchise women met with royal approval.

 Today this moment is seen as a watershed for the history of women’s rights, as it set a working precedent to be emulated around the world over the next century.
 But how, in a time in which women were still viewed as second-class citizens, did New Zealand achieve it?

 The idea that women might have a useful role to play in the political as well as domestic spheres had been gaining prominence in the English-speaking world throughout the second half of the 19th century.